liquidctl/liquidctl/README.md

 Apple revamped its USB stack in 10.11, with a heavy reliance on ACPI.
 Their kernel also communicates with Human Interface Devices (HIDs) in exclusive mode, unlike Windows, which can operate in shared mode, and Linux, which can seamlessly switch between drivers.

-Because of this, liquidctl will default to hidapi when dealing with HIDs on Mac OS, as it does not require unloading the kernel HID driver.
+Because of this, liquidctl will default to HIDAPI when dealing with HIDs on Mac OS, as it does not require unloading the kernel HID driver.
 Pip or setuptools should be able to build it automatically, when installing liquidctl.

 Libusb is still required though, as it might be used to probe and interact with non HID coolers and other products.
 It can easily be installed through homebrew: `brew install libusb`.